YossiSassi/CRAFT_Conference_2025_What-AI-Security-Means-For-You-As-a-Developer/README.md

-# CRAFT_Conference_2025_What-AI-Security-Means-For-You-As-a-Developer
+# What AI Security means for you as a Developer - CRAFT Conference 2025
-Slides from my talk on AI Security and Code Trust @ CRAFT 2025 conference
+### Slides from my talk on AI Security and Code Trust @ CRAFT 2025 conference